-ITU-R BT.656 and RGB Out put TheASX350AT can output processed video as a standard ITU-R BT.656 (CCIR656) stream, an RGB stream, or as unprocessed Bayer data.
+ITU-R BT.656 and RGB Output:

+TheASX340AT can output processed video as a standard ITU-R BT.656 (CCIR656) stream, an RGB stream, or as unprocessed Bayer data.
 The ITU-R BT.656 stream contains YCbCr 4:2:2 data with embedded synchronization codes.
 This output is typically suitable for subsequent display by standard video equipment or JPEG/MPEG compression.

 Colorpipe data (pre-lens correction and overlay) can also be output in YCbCr 4:2:2 and a variety of RGB formats in 640 by 480 progressive format in conjunction with LINE_VALID and FRAME_VALID.

+The ASX340AT can be configured to output 16-bit RGB (565RGB), 15-bit RGB (555RGB), and two types of 12-bit RGB (444RGB).
+Refer to Table 20 and Table 21 for details.

+Bayer Output:

-The ASX350AT can be configured to output 16-bit RGB (565RGB), 15-bit RGB (555RGB), and two types of 12-bit RGB (444RGB).
-Refer to Table 24 and Table 25 on page 45 for details.
-Bayer Output Unprocessed Bayer data are generated when bypassing the IFP completely-that is, by simply outputting the sensor Bayer stream as usual, using FRAME_VALID, LINE_VALID, and PIXCLK to time the data.
+Unprocessed Bayer data are generated when bypassing the IFP completely-that is, by simply outputting the sensor Bayer stream as usual, using FRAME_VALID, LINE_VALID, and PIXCLK to time the data.
 This mode is called sensor bypass mode.

+Output Ports

+Composite Video Output:

-Output Ports Composite Video Output The composite video output DAC is external-resistor-programmable and supports both single-ended and differential output.
+The composite video output DAC is external-resistor-programmable and supports both single-ended and differential output.
 The DAC is driven by the on-chip video encoder output.

+Parallel Output:

-Parallel Output Parallel output uses either 8-bit or 10-bit output.
+Parallel output uses either 8-bit or 10-bit output.
 Eight-bit output is used for ITU-R BT.656 and RGB output.
 Ten-bit output is used for raw Bayer output.

+Zoom Support

-Zoom Support The ASX350AT supports zoom x1 and x2 modes, in interlaced and progressive scan modes.
+The ASX340AT supports zoom x1 and x2 modes, in interlaced and progressive scan modes.
 The progressive support is limited to the VGA at either 60 fps or 50 fps.

 In the zoom x2 modes, the sensor is configured for QVGA (320 x 240), and the zoom x2 window can be configured to pan around the VGA window.

-The ASX350AT also supports zoom settings between x1 and x2 for NTSC/PAL output only with restrictions as follows: • In the X direction, the zoom width is allowed to be of any even number between 322 and 640; In the Y direction, the zoom height is allowed to be of any even number between 242 and 480 with the following exclusions: PAL: 468-456, 436, 412-406, 368-356, 340-332, 316, 302-256, 246-244 NTSC: 468-456, 436, 412-406, 368-356, 340-332, 316, 302-256, 246-244 FOV Stretch Support The ASX350AT supports the ability to control the active 'width' of the TV output line, between 692 and 720 pixels.
+FOV Stretch Support

+The ASX340AT supports the ability to control the active "width" of the TV output line, between 692 and 720 pixels.
 The hardware supports two margins, each a maximum of 14 pixels width, and has to be an even number of pixels.

-System Configuration and Usage Modes
+SYSTEM CONFIGURATION AND USAGE MODES

-How a camera based on the ASX350AT will be configured depends on what features are used.
-There are essentially three configuration modes for ASX350AT: Auto-Config Mode, Flash-Config Mode, and Host-Config Mode.
-Refer to System Configuration and Usage Modes in the Developer Guide document for details.
+How a camera based on the ASX340AT will be configured depends on what features are used.
+There are essentially three configuration modes for ASX340AT: Auto-Config Mode, Flash-Config Mode, and Host-Config Mode.
+Refer to System Configuration and Usage.